atomisthq/docs/docs/user-guide/rug/commands.md

 Controlling communication and information flows is paramount to effective teams.
-Open Source projects have long been relying on chat venues to operating and performing well.
-Recent modern chat solutions, which can integrate deeply in your ecosystem, have proven to be fantastic central venues for your teams to drive their project flows.
+Open Source projects have long been relying on chat to help them operate and coordinate.
+Recent modern chat solutions, which can integrate deeply in your ecosystem, have proven to be fantastic hubs for teams to communicate and drive their workflows.

-Rug commands provide a simple interface to add new skills to the Atomist Bot that you invited to your team.
+Rug commands provide a simple interface to add new skills to the Atomist Bot.

 ## A Basic Command